pirocorp/Eve-Echoes-Industries/README.md

   - [Exploring Cconstellations](https://www.echoesindustries.com/navigation/constellations).
   - [Exploring Systems](https://www.echoesindustries.com/navigation/systems).
 - Resources
-  - [Current Prices](https://www.echoesindustries.com/resources/details) Planetary produced resources prices and when is the last time they were updated.
+  - [Current Prices](https://www.echoesindustries.com/resources/details) List of all planetary produced resource and their prices and when is the last time they were updated.
-  - [Best Resources In System](https://www.echoesindustries.com/resources/system) Returns best resources in current system based on given price.
+  - [Best Resources In System](https://www.echoesindustries.com/resources/system) Get the best resources in the current system based on the given price.
-  - [Best Resources In Constellation](https://www.echoesindustries.com/resources/constellation) Returns best resources in current constellation based on given price.
+  - [Best Resources In Constellation](https://www.echoesindustries.com/resources/constellation) Get the best resources in the current constellation based on the given price.
-  - [Best Resources In Region](https://www.echoesindustries.com/resources/region) Returns best resources in current region based on given price.
+  - [Best Resources In Region](https://www.echoesindustries.com/resources/region) Get the best resources in the current region based on the given price.
-  - [Best Resources In Range](https://www.echoesindustries.com/resources/range) Returns best resources in range of given number of jumps and given price.
+  - [Best Resources In Range](https://www.echoesindustries.com/resources/range) Returns best resources in a range of given number of jumps and given price.
 - Systems
-  - [System Details](https://www.echoesindustries.com/systems) Returns all resources produced in given system and their output and price.
-Can be sorted by price and output.
+  - [System Details](https://www.echoesindustries.com/systems) Get all resources and their output and price produced in a given system.
+Sorts by price and resource output.
-  - [Best System In Constellation](https://www.echoesindustries.com/systems/constellation) Calculates system with most valuable resource based on number of colonies and given prices.
-Can show which resource from which planet to produce in each colony.
+  - [Best System In Constellation](https://www.echoesindustries.com/systems/constellation) Calculates system with most valuable resource based on the number of colonies and given prices.
+Shows which resource from which planet in the solar system to produce.
+To get the estimated value.
-  - [Best System in Region](https://www.echoesindustries.com/systems/region) Calculates system with most valuable resources based on number of colonies and given prices.
-Can show which resource from which planet in the system to produce in each colony to get calculated value.
+  - [Best System in Region](https://www.echoesindustries.com/systems/region) Calculates system with most valuable resources based on the number of colonies and given prices.
+Shows which resource from which planet in the solar system to produce.
+To get the estimated value.
-  - [Best System in Range](https://www.echoesindustries.com/systems/range) Calculates system with most valuable resources based on number of colonies, given prices and given range (jumps).
-Can show which resource from which planet in the system to produce in each colony to get calculated value.
+  - [Best System in Range](https://www.echoesindustries.com/systems/range) Calculates system with most valuable resources based on the number of colonies, given prices, and given range (jumps).
+Shows which resource from which planet in the solar system to produce.
+To get the estimated value.
+  - [Blueprints](https://www.echoesindustries.com/blueprints) Get blueprint information and calculate expenses for production.
-- [Search](https://www.echoesindustries.com/) Search for given system.
-When system is selected it became your location.
+- [Search](https://www.echoesindustries.com/) Search for a given system.
+When the solar system is selected, it became your location.

 ## Demo
 ![Demo](Demo.gif)